ychleee/SemanticsProseminarPaper/MVP-Evidentiality as Perspectiveness- Analysis of Korean morpheme '-te-'.md

 that-time-TOP John-NOM Mary-NOM like-TE-DEC
 `[I felt] John liked Mary at that time.’

 An additional restriction is that not all sensory or emotional predicates but only unaccusative ones whose subject is an experiencer (and not an agent) follows this constraint.
-Note the auxiliary `do'-verb in the following sentences.
+Note that the auxiliary `do'-verb in the following sentences changes the acceptability of 1st person subject - sensory/psych predicate association in *-te-* sentences.

 \ex.
 ??ku-ttay-nun nay-ka mopsi oylow-**eha**-te-la.\\